 |Direct from Camera||Channel Swapped||Black & White|

 The first consideration is deciding if you will shoot color or not.
-If you plan to shoot only B&W then the 800nm and 850nm filters are the best choice.
-The difference between the two is minor, with the 850nm providing a little more contrast and a little less light sensitivity.
+If you plan to shoot only B&W then the 850nm filter is the best choice.
 If you will shoot even occasional color, then you will need to go with the 720nm filter or below.
 When choosing between the 590nm, 665nm, and 720nm, the first consideration is your aesthetic preferance.
 If you like the yellow leaf effect, you would need to go with the 590 or 665nm option.
 If you would like to shoot regular color shots, with white leaves and blue skies, then the 720nm filter is probably right for you.

 On most compact cameras the replacement filters need to be very thin and will leak more visible light, so 590, 665, and 720 filters can produce duller color.
 The 800 and 850 filters will also leak a little visibe light.
 They will still be monochromatic but they may be red or blue tinged and require processing.